mcaserta/mcaserta-jekyll.github.io/_posts/2013-04-15-time-representation-serialization-and-management.md

 Now, suppose I have to schedule a skype chat with a fellow software developer in the US.
 I could write him an email and say something along the lines of *"see you on 2/3"*.
-In Italy, that would be the second day of the month of march, but to an US person, that would be the third day of the month of february.
+In Italy, that would be the second day in the month of march, but to an US person, that would be the third day in the month of february.
 As you can see, how our chat is never going to happen.

 These are only a few examples of the kind of issues that might arise